Are Weightlifting Belts Worth It?

-Weightlifting belts have been around for decades, and you see plenty of different variations in each gym you visit.
+Weightlifting belts have been around for decades, since the old school days of bodybuilding and strength training, and you see plenty of different variations in each gym you visit.
 Lever belts, single prong, double prong, velcro, then there are incredible custom designs that accompany each style.
 But, what are lifting belts for?
 Are they just for powerlifters?
-Will they slim your waist?
-There are so many different ideas of what lifting belts do, but let’s clear the air.
+Will they help you cut down and slim your waist?
+There are so many different ideas of what lifting belts do, but let’s clear the air and describe exactly what weightlifting belts do.

 What are Weightlifting Belts?

 Weightlifting belts are pieces of gym equipment common amongst bodybuilders, powerlifters, and well, weightlifters.
 They are typically made of leather, but can also be made of other materials, and they go around the abdomen rather than the waist (like a typical belt).
-Weightlifting belts are designed to assist in the bracing of the abdomen, as well as supporting the back.
-They essentially force you to lift more with your legs, rather than your back.
-Weightlifting belts as a whole are meant to keep the midsection tight during big lifts, which in turn helps to prevent injuries.
+Weightlifting belts are designed to assist in the bracing of the abdominal muscles, as well as providing extra support to the back muscles and core muscles during physical activity, including heavy lifts and compound exercises with heavy weights.
+They essentially force you to lift more with your legs, rather than your back, by increasing intra-abdominal pressure through proper bracing.
+Weightlifting belts as a whole are meant to keep the midsection tight during big lifts, including heavy lifts and strength training, which in turn helps to reduce the risk of injury.

 Where did Weightlifting Belts Come From?